-The Northeast Slalom Series (NESS) is a eight-stop, six-state “tour” bringing more excitement and competition to tournament skiing with a season-long points chase culminating in a cash-prize, head-to-head finals.
+The Northeast Slalom Series (NESS) is a ten-stop, six-state “tour” bringing more excitement and competition to tournament skiing with a season-long points chase culminating in a cash-prize, head-to-head finals.

 NESS features two divisions of competition – Adults and Juniors – using NOPS points to level the playing field among speeds and determine placements.
 So, all adults (both genders) will ski against each other in one division, while all juniors will ski against each other in the other division.
 No more showing up to tournament to find only a couple people – or worse, no one – in your division.

 At each of the series’ stops, participating skiers compete as normal.
 At the conclusion of the tournament, NESS’ skiers’ best single-round score will be converted to NOPS, then ranked within their NESS division (adult or junior).

 Based on those placements, skiers will be awarded series points per the collegiate scoring model that values relative placement, inverted, as a factor of 10, as opposed to absolute buoy counts.
 For example, if a NESS stop has 15 male competitors, the first-place skier would earn 150 points, second place 140, third place 130 and so on.
 The 15th place skier would earn 10 points.